alejandrorgijon/plada_package/README.md

 As we can see, from a total of 8 mOTUs (metagenomic Operational Taxonomical Units), 8 were classified to the order level, 7 to the genus level and 6 to the species level.

-Important to note: this function has been build using the taxonomy provided by GTDBtk (https://github.com/Ecogenomics/GTDBTk), and may not work with different formats.

 ### `percencat()`: